capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 6. After providing the correct 2FA code, the user is brought to the home page.
 7. After the user clicks "Begin Quest", an alert confirms a successful login.

+## Use Case 3 - Create Avatar
+A user wants to create their Avatar.
+1. From the homepage, the user selects "Avatar" tab.
+2. The user selects between six avatar options.
+3. The user selects a color-scheme for the selected avatar.
+4. User selects "Save Changes" button.

-## Use Case 3 - Quest Creation
+## Use Case 4 - Starting a Quest Solo
-A user wants to create a new quest.
+A user wants to start a quest by themselves.
-1. From the home page, the user selects the “Create Quests” tab.
+1. From the homepage, the user selects "Create Quests" tab.
+2. A create quest pages dialog/page is present.
+The user selects "One Player".
+3. The user is prompted with the quest form.
-2. The user fills out a form for the following:
+The user fills out a form for the following:
    - Quest Title
    - Coding Topic
    - Amount of problems